gwennlbh/swarpc/README.md

   <img src="./logo.svg" alt="sw&rpc" />
 </h1>

-RPC for Service Workers -- move that heavy computation off of your UI thread!
+RPC for Service (and other types of) Workers -- move that heavy computation off of your UI thread!

 </div>